 Another day, another face mask.
-Although this one brings some color and smarts to your usual dreadful health accessory.
-Project Hazel is Razer’s take on the face mask and in true Razer fashion, it’s something any gamer or streamer would be proud to wear.
+Although this one brings some color and smarts to your usually dreadful health accessory.
+Project Hazel is Razer’s take on the face mask and in true Razer fashion, it’s something any gamer or streamer would proudly wear.

 Project Hazel is possibly the glossiest, most premium take on a face mask yet.
-Following the face lines, it has a glossy exterior made from waterproof recycled plastic (and scratch-resistant, they claim) that’s transparent enough to let others follow the user’s facial cues.
+Following the face lines, it has a shiny exterior made of waterproof recycled plastic (and scratch-resistant, they claim) that’s transparent enough to let others follow the user’s facial cues.

 On both sides of the mask, there are two active disc-type ventilators that filter the air that comes in and goes out, surrounded by colorful rings that can take the shade you want.

-Also, in the dark, a set of LEDs will turn on automatically to shine light on the area of the mouth, so others can still lip-read even in low light.
+Also, in the dark, a set of LEDs turn on automatically to shine light on the area of the mouth, so others can still lip-read.

 Well, Razer envisions detachable and rechargeable ventilators that filter 95% of airborne pathogens, including COVID-19, obviously.

-However, the company is not clear on the ventilators’ life and notification system for replacing them when they stop being useful.
+However, the company is not clear on the ventilators’ life and notification system to replace them when they stop being useful.

 For streamers, gamers and Razer fans, that could be quite the disappointment.
-But it’s hard to think the casual user will lose sleep over it, as investing into one more reusable mask might be the last thing they want to do right now.
+But it’s hard to think the casual user will lose sleep over it, as investing into an over-the-top reusable mask might be the last thing they want to do right now.

-After a year of wearing face masks almost everywhere, the need to return to life as we knew it is palpable.
-And, with a bit of luck, the vaccination campaigns could make that return sooner than later.
+After a year of wearing face masks almost everywhere, the need to return to life as we knew it is undeniable.
+And, with a bit of luck, the vaccination campaigns could make that return sooner rather than later.